 The point is debt is not evil.
 Debt is neutral.
 It’s about how you use debt that matters.
 Now, you need to understand a few more things about business debts before we wrap this up.

 While your business finances are often separate from your personal finances, the two can easily intertwine in the credit world.
 Let me explain.

 As an entrepreneur, you have likely relied or are currently relying on your personal credit score to establish some of your business credit.
 Obviously, in the early years, this makes sense.
 However, you DO NOT want it to stay this way.

 Setting up the proper business structure can help you avoid this.
 If you run your company as an LLC, S-Corp, or C-Corp, your business will have its own credit score.
 Your business credit score is called a PAYDEX® score.
-This score is issued by Dun & Bradstreet and it rates how quickly your business pays its bills, provides a delinquency predictor score, a financial stress core, a credit limit recommendation, and a risk rating.
-Experian and Equifax also report credit ratings for small business as well and this is commonly referred to as, your Business FICO score.
+This score is issued by Dun & Bradstreet and it rates how quickly your business pays its bills, provides a delinquency predictor score, a financial stress score, a credit limit recommendation, and a risk rating.
+Experian and Equifax also report credit ratings for small business as well, and this is commonly referred to as your Business FICO score.

-Additionally, when it comes to credit, you can not control when your business debt will affect your personal credit score—especially when you are a sole proprietor.
-After all, if you are a sole proprietor, you are the business—whatever you personally do reflects on your the business and whatever your business does reflects personally on you.
+Additionally, when it comes to credit, you cannot control when your business debt will affect your personal credit score—especially when you are a sole proprietor.
+After all, if you are a sole proprietor, you are the business—whatever you personally do reflects on your business and whatever your business does reflects personally on you.

 Another point to take note of, if you personally guarantee a business loan, no matter the structure, and your company defaults, your creditors can come after you, the individual.